 Pests and Diseases

-The plant doesn’t bother by pests and diseases much.
-Still, spider mites, whiteflies, and mealybugs may attack it.
+The plant is not bothered by pests and diseases much.
+However, spider mites, whiteflies, and mealybugs may attack it.
 Be careful not to overwater as, like any other plant; it can get affected by root rot.

-Datura stramonium contains powerful alkaloids.
-The plant if ingested can cause hallucinations, tachycardia, muscle weakness, and amnesia.
+Datura stramonium contains potent alkaloids.
+The plant, if ingested, can cause hallucinations, tachycardia, muscle weakness, and amnesia.

 It is mainly used for medicinal purposes as a sedative.
-In Ayurveda, it is used to treat asthma or cough.
+Ayurveda uses it to treat asthma or cough.
 The seeds are analgesic, anti-inflammatory, and anthelmintic and are used in treating intestinal and stomach pain due to worm infestation.